edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     <tabItem value="aws" label="AWS">

     ```bash
-    constellation iam create aws --zone=us-east-2a --prefix=constellTest --generate-config
+    constellation iam create aws --zone=us-east-2a --prefix=constellTest --update-config
     ```

     This command creates IAM configuration for the AWS zone `us-east-2a` using the prefix `constellTest` for all named resources being created.
-It also creates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.
+It also updates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

     Depending on the attestation variant selected on config generation, different regions are available.
     AMD SEV-SNP machines (requires the default attestation variant `awsSEVSNP`) are currently available in the following regions: